Flux balance analysis: Single and multiple gene deletions

 Genes are connected to enzyme-catalyzed reactions by Boolean expressions known as Gene-Protein-Reaction expressions (GPR).
 Typically a GPR takes the form (Gene A AND Gene B) to indicate that the products of genes A and B are protein sub-units that assemble to form the complete protein and therefore the absence of either would result in deletion of the reaction.
-On the other hand, if the GPR is (Gene A OR Gene B) it implies that the products of genes A and B are isozymes.
+On the other hand, if the GPR is (Gene A OR Gene B) it implies that the products of genes A and B are isozymes, meaning that the expression of either one is sufficient to maintain an active reaction.
+A reaction can also be regulated by a single gene, or in the case of diffusion, it may not be associated with any gene at all.
 Therefore, it is possible to evaluate the effect of single or multiple gene deletions by evaluation of the GPR as a Boolean expression.
 If the GPR evaluates to false, the reaction is constrained to zero in the model prior to performing FBA.
 Thus gene knockouts can be simulated using FBA.
+Logically, reactions that are not associated with any genes cannot be deleted.

 Interpretation of gene and reaction deletion results

 The utility of reaction inhibition and deletion analyses becomes most apparent if a gene-protein-reaction matrix has been assembled for the network being studied with FBA.
 The gene-protein-reaction matrix is a binary matrix connecting genes with the proteins made from them.
 Using this matrix, reaction essentiality can be converted into gene essentiality indicating the gene defects which may cause a certain disease phenotype or the proteins/enzymes which are essential (and thus what enzymes are the most promising drug targets in pathogens).
 However, the gene-protein-reaction matrix does not specify the Boolean relationship between genes with respect to the enzyme, instead it merely indicates an association between them.
 Therefore, it should be used only if the Boolean GPR expression is unavailable.